NixOS/nix/doc/manual/src/glossary.md

     from some server.

   - [substituter]{#gloss-substituter}\
-    An additional store from which Nix can obtain store objects instead of building them.
+    An additional [store]{#gloss-store} from which Nix can obtain store objects instead of building them.
-    Often the substituter is a [binary cache](#gloss-binary-cache), but any [store](#gloss-store) can serve as substituter.
+    Often the substituter is a [binary cache](#gloss-binary-cache), but any store can serve as substituter.

     See the [`substituters` configuration option](./command-ref/conf-file.md#conf-substituters) for details.